trivago/gollum/docs/consumers/socket.rst

 **ReconnectAfterSec**
   Defines the number of seconds to wait before a connection is tried to be reopened again.
   By default this is set to 2.
+**AckTimoutSec**
+  Defines the number of seconds waited for an acknowledge to succeed.
+  Set to 2 by default.
+**ReadTimoutSec**
+  Defines the number of seconds that waited for data to be recieved.
+  Set to 5 by default.
+**RemoveOldSocket**
+  Toggles removing exisiting files with the same name as the socket (unix://<path>) prior to connecting.
+  Enabled by default.

 Example
 -------